 I liked the small dogs that you can rub for good luck on the top of the staircase myself.

 The Spiral Staircase

-By far my favorite spot in the entire hotel is the spiral staircase though.
-This area is a four-story staircase that leads up to the top of the hotel and to different businesses at the different levels.
+By far, my favorite spot in the entire hotel is the spiral staircase.
+This area is a four-story staircase that leads up to the top of the hotel and different businesses at different levels.

-It is so beautiful that you must behold it at night-time when it is all lit up in its glory.
-From here the tour heads to the exterior
+It is so beautiful that you must see it at night-time when it is lit up in all its glory.
+From here the tour heads to the exterior.

 While there is not as much to say about this area, the guide showed us where different parts of the hotel were connected back in the day and told us about the history of the adobe that once stood where the pool is now.

-As I am sure you have heard there are stories of catacombs under this hotel that are haunted.
-Our guide commented on the fact that yes there are catacombs but no they are not haunted.
+As I am sure you have heard, there are stories of catacombs under this hotel that are haunted.
+Our guide commented on the fact that yes, there are catacombs, but no, they are not haunted.
 He even told us stories about how Miller himself would walk around down there and make noises to scare guests.
-The catacombs under the hotel were originally designed by Miller as a way to display his art and provide a place to his guests to escape the heat prior to air conditioning.
-It is no longer accessible to the public but you can see the vents where the air comes up from said catacombs.
+The catacombs under the hotel were initially designed by Miller as a way to display his art and provide a place to his guests to escape the heat before air conditioning.
+It is no longer accessible to the public, but you can see the vents where the air comes up from said catacombs.

-All in all this hotel is a fantastic piece of California history and one that I cannot believe it took me so long to visit.
-I loved the tour I took and I highly recommend it.
-I imagine staying here would be equally awesome though and I plan to do it at some point in the future.
+All in all, this hotel is a fantastic piece of California history and one that I cannot believe it took me so long to visit.
+I loved the tour I took, and I highly recommend it.
+I imagine staying here would be equally impressive though, and I plan to do it in the future.
 I would love to hear what you think about the Mission Inn in the comments as well.